HandBrake/HandBrake-docs/source/docs/en/latest/get-handbrake/download-and-install.markdown

 ## Launching HandBrake

-You may launch HandBrake by quickly clicking twice (double-clicking) on the cocktail & pineapple icon[^about-icon].
+You may launch HandBrake by quickly clicking twice (double-clicking) on the cocktail & pineapple icon.
 Depending on your system settings, a single click may suffice.

 ![HandBrake icon](../../images/icon-1.0.0.png)![Double-clicking HandBrake icon](../../images/icon-click-1.0.0.gif)